christianuche/newrepo_wdd340cu/README.md

 1. Go to http://localhost:5500 in a browser tab.
 Nothing should be visible as the server has not been setup to repond to that route.
 2. Add "/filename.html" to the end of the URL (replacing filename with the name of the file you moved to the public folder).
 3. You should see that page in the browser.

+CSE 340 – Outcome Mastery Report

+Name: Christian Uzomba Uche

+GitHub: URL: Click here for my GitHub Repository

+Deployed website URL: Click here for my Website

+Instructions:

+For each of the course outcomes listed below, include 2-3 examples of the way you have demonstrated this outcome.
+Each example should include:

+A reference to the specific file/function you have created.

+A 2-3 sentence description of what you did.

+Outcome 1: Develop current web front-end standards of validity and practice.

+Examples:

+Example: The Form Validation setup

+File/Function: utilities/account-validation.js

+Description: Implemented JavaScript client-side form validation to ensure proper input before submission.
+This includes checking required fields, proper email formatting, and password requirements to meet current web standards.

+Example: Responsive Design

+File/Function: public/css/styles.css (CSS for responsive design)

+Description: Created responsive layout elements and media queries to adapt the site for mobile, tablet, and desktop devices, ensuring it aligns with current web frontend standards.

+Outcome 2: Use variables, arrays, functions, and control structures in server code.

+Example: Handling user sessions

+File/Function:  controllers/accountController.js

+Description: Developed a function that manages user sessions, checks for valid tokens, and retrieves user roles.
+This function uses variables, control structures, and server-side logic to manage access control for authenticated users.

+Example: Data processing with arrays

+File/Function: controllers/invController.js

+Description: Used arrays to store and process products before rendering them to the client.
+Control structures were implemented to handle conditional rendering based on product category.

+Outcome 3: Develop web applications that implement common design patterns.

+Example: The Model-View-Controller (MVC) architecture

+File/Function: server.js, controllers/accountController.js

+Description: Implemented the MVC pattern for the account management module, organizing the code into distinct models, views, and controllers.
+This design pattern improves maintainability and readability.

+Example: Middleware pattern for error handling

+File/Function: errors/error.ejs

+Description: Created middleware functions to handle application errors.
+This includes logging errors and returning user-friendly messages, keeping the application secure and user oriented.

+Outcome 4: Design and use relational databases for CRUD interactions.

+Example: Setting up a PostgreSQL database with the pgAmin

+File/Function: database/db-sql-code.sql

+Description: Designed relational database tables for user and product data.
+Created relationships between tables to support CRUD operations and ensure data integrity.

+Example: CRUD operations for inventory management

+File/Function: controllers/invController.js, accountController.js

+Description: Developed server-side CRUD operations to add, update, delete, and retrieve inventory items, allowing users to manage products effectively.

+Outcome 5: Validate data (client-side and server-side) appropriate to the task.

+Example: Client-side validation for login

+File/Function: utilities/index.js, account-validation, inventory-validation.js

+Description: Used JavaScript to validate email format and password requirements on the client side before sending login requests to the server, reducing the chance of invalid submissions and implementing “jwt”.

+Example: Server-side validation for registration

+File/Function: controllers/registrationController.js

+Description: Implemented server-side validation to check for duplicate emails and enforce strong password criteria, ensuring that only valid data is stored in the database.

+Outcome 6: Demonstrate the skills of a productive team member (such as solving problems, collaborating with others, communicating clearly, fulfilling assignments, and meeting deadlines.)

+Example: GitHub collaboration for project

+File/Function:  GitHub repository, README.md, Google Team

+Description: Actively contributed code, documented project updates, and managed pull requests on GitHub, fostering effective collaboration and clear communication within the team.

+Example: Collaborative debugging with Teams and Instructor

+File/Function: controllers/accountController.js, invController.js

+Description: Worked with teams to debug and endure functionality, sharing insight with teams and instructors to better understand the project.